ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 integration.
 Closer to the ship date, that ratio should split as you integrate with social systems.
 After shipment, it will reverse again as you respond to metrics and game mechancis updates.*

+What do you know about iOS vs Android users paying more?

+*It depends on the game type.*

+Do you still target devices outside of Android and iOS?

+*We target devices outside of Android and iOS; the lion's share are in iOS and Android.
+Because we're venture-backed, we want to go big, and build games that work on various devices.
+The html5-running refrigerator validates our strategy; will our game work there?*

+Focusing on user acquisition, can you speak to the difference in different advertising schemes?

+*Part of the reason we target high distrubition is because it's hard to estimate; it depends on the product.*